Posts

 Image

-So, because I'm just starting to blog about my bucket list, a lot of the things I've done have already taken place and some I've done multiple times.
-I don't know how to best disseminate the stories (chronologically?) or if each item on its list needs its own post.
-Basically, I'm just going to wing it and hope it works out.
-Let's start with the last item was able to re-cross off the list: The Sandbar (or "Sand Bar") The sandbar is located in Kaneohe Bay on the northeast side of Oahu.
+Because I'm just starting to blog about my bucket list, a lot of the things I've done have already taken place, and some I've done multiple times.
+I'm unsure how to best disseminate the stories (chronologically?) or if each item on its list needs its own post.
+I'm going to wing it and hope it works out.
+Let's start with the last item that was able to be crossed off the list: The Sandbar (or "Sand Bar") The sandbar is located in Kaneohe Bay on the northeast side of Oahu.
 There are several ways to get there and several points of access.
 At this point in time, I've been to the sandbar on three occasions and got there using three different methods.
 1. Sailboat While in school, I was lucky enough to meet an awesome, adventurous girl who had an equally awesome and adventurous boyfriend who was in the Navy.
-He and some friends had pulled their resources together and bought a sailboat.
-For my friend's birthday, a group of us ga...
+He and some friends pooled their resources and bought a sailboat.
+For my friend's birthday, a group of us gathered on the boat to head ...

 My Hawaii Bucket List